66,395 bells

 » What is the Report A Problem button for?

 Clicking this button opens up red alert markers in non-message board areas.
-It's purpose is to send in a rule violation report (User Ticket) or question on a profile, pattern or other non-message board area of ACC.
+Its purpose is to send in a rule violation report (User Ticket) or question on a profile, pattern or other non-message board area of ACC.
 An ACC Moderator will then review and process the User Ticket.
 ACC Moderators mainly make sure that the Site Rules are obeyed, so if you think there's a pattern, profile, town tune, etc. that disobeys the rules, you can send in a report.

 To report individual message board posts or entire threads, please click on the red alert marker "!" on that post on the right side across from the person's username.